jessicarush/html-notes/HTML_elements.md

 Like articles, a general rule is that the section element is appropriate only if the element’s contents would be listed explicitly in the document’s outline.
 Authors are encouraged to use the article element instead of the section element when the content is a complete, or self-contained, composition.

 #### `<aside>`
-The `<aside>` tag defines some content aside from the content it is placed in.
+The `<aside>` element defines some content aside from the content it is placed in.
 In other words, the aside content should be related to the surrounding content.
 It can be used for typographical effects like pull quotes or sidebars, for advertising, for groups of nav elements, and for other content that is considered separate from the main content.

 #### `<details>`
 The details element specifies additional information that the user can view or hide on demand.
 It can be used to create an interactive widget that the user can open and close.
-Any sort of content can be put inside the `<details>` tag.
+Any sort of content can be put inside the `<details>` element.
 The content of a `<details>` element should not be visible unless the open attribute is set.

 #### `<summary>`
 Defines a visible heading for the `<details>` element.
 The heading can be clicked to view/hide the details.